shorebirdtech/website/src/pages/jobs.md

 # Go-To-Market Lead

 Shorebird currently consists of 3 software engineers.
 We're great at what we do, but we have little "business experience".
-The most pressing issues facing the company are no longer "can we build it", but "how do we build a company around this".
+The most pressing issues facing the company are no longer "can we build it", but "can we build a business around this", which is a lot of "can we market, package, sell in a way that the market understands."
 We're learning on the job, but are also looking for someone with experience and desire to work on the many non-technical aspects of the business with Eric (CEO).
 We're looking for someone to join us and help us better reach and serve an influx of customers in capacities other than writing software.